Local SEO is important.

-But local SEO is critical to your business success — 18% of local mobile searches lead to a sale within one day.
+But local SEO is critical to your business success.

-And as people rely more and more on search engines and reviews to find what they need, you’ll need to boost your local rankings to be found.
+As people rely more on search engines and online reviews to find what they need, you have to boost local rankings to get found online.

 So, dive into these local SEO tips and start ranking on local SERPs by optimizing your website, producing great local content, acquiring citations, and earning reviews.

 Don’t limit yourself to technical local SEO practices like citations and web optimization, though.